tinymce/tinymce-docs/migration-from-4x.md

 ### Removed Toolbar Button Types

 **Listbox** is no longer a supported toolbar button type in TinyMCE 5.0.
-Though listbox has been removed, any functionality provided by custom listbox toolbar buttons can be retained by switching to a different type of toolbar button.
+Though listbox has been removed, any functionality provided by custom listbox toolbar buttons can be retained by switching to a different kind of toolbar button.

 Any custom listbox toolbar buttons can be converted to a different type of toolbar button using the new methods.
 The recommended toolbar button type to switch to is the **Split** button.